“Someone was by to see you, bossman.” Sandy handed him an embossed business card.

 composition in orange and black

-This section is from day 3.
+This section is from day 3 of my Nano writing.
 I’m still getting used the characters, introducing another major player in Cyrtys.
 Looking over it now I feel their conversation needs more work but the basic elements have been sketched in.
-I’m not sure about the name Cyrtys – maybe I’ll go with just one y yo make it easier for reader to adjust to without bing pulled out of the story every time it gets used.
+I’m not sure about the name Cyrtys – maybe I’ll go with just one y to make it easier for reader to adjust to without bing pulled out of the story every time it gets used.
 I needed a name that told us lots about the character.

 composition in yellow and black